Indiana’s Trusted Personal Injury Advocates Since 1963.

 Uninsured Driver Accidents in the U.S. and Indiana

-Every year, 82% of the drivers who do not purchase car insurance feel they cannot afford to make required policy payments.
+Every year, 82% of the drivers who don’t have car insurance feel they cannot afford to make required policy payments.
 Car insurance may feel like an exorbitant cost when you’re struggling to make ends meet.
-However, if you drive, legally you are required to hold a policy for your vehicle.
+However, if you drive, legally you are required to carry a policy for your vehicle.

 If you are pulled over or involved in a car accident with no insurance, you could face legal consequences.
 Uninsured or underinsured insurance coverage carried by insured drivers costs an annual average of $13 billion.